Zazen: Zen Energy Meaning & Guide

 How to Use Your Breath

-• Feel the breath as opposed to observing or following it.
+• Experience the breath rather than merely observing it.

 How to Maintain Mental Focus